EduCaaS/catalog/templates/nextcloud/0/README.md

 Go to the Apps section and choose "Productivity" Install the "Collabora Online" app
-In Admin -> Collabora Online specific the server you have setup before (https://office.example.com) Enjoy
+In Admin -> Collabora Online specific the URL of the server you have setup before (https://office.example.com), without the end slash.

+Enjoy

 Now you can open the "Collabora Online" app and edit all your documents right in your browser.